Alfred A. Burnham

-Alfred Avery Burnham (March 8, 1819 – April 11, 1879) was an American politician who served as a U.S. Representative from Connecticut and as Lieutenant Governor of Connecticut.
+Alfred Avery Burnham (March 8, 1819 – April 11, 1879) was an American politician who was a U.S. Congressman, a lieutenant governor of Connecticut, a speaker of the Connecticut House of Representatives, and the clerk of the Connecticut Senate.
+He worked as a lawyer in Windham, Connecticut.

 Biography

 Born in Windham, Connecticut, Burnham completed a preparatory course and attended college for one year before studying law.
 He was admitted to the bar in 1843 and commenced practice in Windham.
 He served as member of the Connecticut House of Representatives in 1844, 1845, 1850, and 1858, serving as speaker in 1858.
 He served as clerk of the Connecticut Senate in 1847, and was the 48th Lieutenant Governor of Connecticut in 1857.

 Burnham was elected as a Republican to the Thirty-sixth and Thirty-seventh Congresses (March 4, 1859 – March 3, 1863).
 He was not a candidate for renomination in 1862.
 He was again a member of the Connecticut House of Representatives in 1870 and served again as speaker.

-He died in Windham, Connecticut, on April 11, 1879.
+He died in Windham, Connecticut, on April 11, 1879, aged 60.
 He was interred in Windham Cemetery, Windham Center, Connecticut.